cudeso/security-screening/securityonion/README.md

     - Set path to Windows log file with setting from `processevtx_logfolder`
     - Read Windows logs
     - Delete extracted files

+## Monitor

+Monitor a directory for new files

 - `monitornew`
   - Input: foldername
   - Actions: